ShannonHG/krita-spritesheet-generator/README.md

     * **Width:** The desired width of each individual sprite.
 If this is different than the width of the current document, then the sprites will be resized before being placed in the spritesheet.
     * **Height:** The desired height of each individual sprite.
 If this is different than the height of the current document, then the sprites will be resized before being placed in the spritesheet.
     * **Filter:** The algorithm that will be used to resize the sprites (if needed).
+    * **Padding:** The size of the transparent border added to sprites in the spritesheet.
+Useful to avoid sprites bleeding into each other.

 * **Ignore empty frames:** If enabled (default), empty frames in the animation timeline will not be included in the spritesheet.